instedd/planwise/features/README.md

 `down.sh` will remove all data and state created by `up.sh`

+`stop.sh`/`start.sh` will recreate all the containers but preserving state.

 ## Run specs

 Connect to vnc if you want to view the progress.